-Finding: With adherence to El Dorado County Code of Ordinances (County Code), for this Aesthetics category, there would be no impact.
+FINDING: With adherence to El Dorado County General Plan policies and Code of Ordinances (County Code), for this Aesthetics category, any potential impacts would be less than significant.

 II.
-AGRICULTURE AND FOREST RESOURCES.
+AGRICULTURE AND FORESTRY RESOURCES.
 In determining whether impacts to agricultural resources are significant environmental effects, lead agencies may refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Department of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
 In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information compiled by California Department of forestry and Fire Protection regarding the state's inventory of forest land, including the Forest and Range Assessment Project and the Forest Legacy Assessment project; and forest carbon measurement methodology provided in Forest Protocols adopted by the California Air Resources Board.
 Would the project: